-- Orientation offers the two common map orientations 'North up' and 'Track up'. - TP/APT text size changes the size of airports and turnpoints names on the map. - Dest. line colour the colour of the line connecting your current position and your navigation point. - Track line colour the colour of the line showing your current true track. - Display APT names whether or not to display airport names (alongisde the icon) on the map. - Display TP names whether or not to display turnpoint names (alongside the icon) on the map.
+- Orientation offers the two common map orientations 'North up' and 'Track up'. - Color palette offers the pilots different color palettes to choose from for the map altitude defined coloring.
+Different color palettes are shown below. - TP/APT text size changes the size of airports and turnpoints names on the map. - TP/APT text color changes the color of airports and turnpoints on the map. - Dest. line colour - the colour of the line connecting your current position and your navigation point. - Track line colour the colour of the line showing your current true track. - Display Terrain whether or not to show the color-coded terrain elevation. - Display tail whether or not to show the tail of the aircraft (tail representing your past track). - Display APT names whether or not to display airport names (alongisde the icon) on the map. - Display TP names whether or not to display turnpoint names (alongside the icon) on the map.